 The Best Ryokan in Zao Onsen

-Whilst there are plenty of options within the Zao Onsen area to choose from, this fact alone may make it hard to decide on one that’s fit for your needs.Meet Meitoya Sou, a ryokan which seemingly offers all the facilities and amenities that anyone could need for a clean, comfortable, memorable stay.
-The recently renovated inn offers a modern-style ryokan experience with traditional Japanese undertones.
+There are plenty of options in the Zao Onsen area to choose from.
+This may make it hard to decide on one that fits your needs, but we are happy to offer recommendations.
+Meitoya Sou is a ryokan that offers all the facilities and amenities needed for a clean, comfortable, memorable stay.
+The recently renovated inn offers a modern-style ryokan experience with a traditional Japanese ambiance.

-Why Guests Love It: It’s in a rather secluded, but that just added to its charm.
-The Japanese breakfast was perfect (the Western option not so much apparently!).
-Incredibly spacious rooms meant a comfortable stay for most guests.
+Why Guests Love It: It’s rather secluded, but that just added to its charm.
+The Japanese breakfast is perfect, although the Western options may not suit everyone (this is deep Japan, after all!)
+Renovated, spacious rooms provide a comfortable stay for most guests.

 Book It Now: Meitoya Sou

-A wonderfully atmospheric ryokan that has it all, Wakamatsuya really strives to deliver the ultimate onsen experience without breaking the bank.
-This centrally located ryokan offers multiple indoor and outdoor onsens to make use of onsite, which includes a private one that can be reserved in advance.
+A wonderfully atmospheric ryokan that has it all, Wakamatsuya delivers the ultimate onsen experience without breaking the bank.
+This centrally located ryokan offers multiple indoor and outdoor baths including a private one that can be reserved in advance.

-The excellent location means that guest rooms offer gorgeous mountain views, and heading out to the slopes means you just have to walk a few minutes and you’re there.
-There’s even a dedicated karaoke area for those who want a bit of late night fun!
+The excellent location means that guest rooms offer gorgeous mountain views, and heading out to the slopes means just a few short minutes to the lift.
+There’s even a dedicated karaoke area for those who want a bit of late-night fun!